giantswarm/e2e-harness/README.md

   will involve the creation of the cluster too.
 In local executions, the connection settings to be able running minikube are made available in the test container interchange directory.
-  - Run common set up steps: these will pu the test cluster in a common initial state, basically installing tiller (helm's server side part) including the required resources to make it work with RBAC enabled.
+  - Run common set up steps: these will put the test cluster in a common initial state, basically installing tiller (helm's server side part) including the required resources to make it work with RBAC enabled.
   - Run specific setup steps: this are defined in the project file